-The upgrade process can make changes to the roles set up on your system.
+The upgrade process can make changes to the roles set up on your system; for example, upgrades from MyID PIV 9 to MyID 10 may result in changes to the PIV Sec Officer role and the workflows it has available.
 Check that your role assignments are correct after you have completed the upgrade.